 When the sun shines, there’s nothing quite like spreading on some creamy hummus spread on crackers or crusty bread for an apéritif in France, served with a chilled glass of wine with friends and family.

-Quick & Easy Fresh Broccoli Hummus
+Quick & Easy Broccoli Recipe

 Broccoli Hummus – the Recipe (Vegan, Dairy-free, Gluten-free)

-I discovered this wee recipe in a French magazine (last October’s Gourmand).
+I discovered this easy recipe in a French magazine (last October’s Gourmand).
 It caught my eye, as it had simple ingredients.
 The broccoli was only cooked al dente for 5 minutes, retaining its vibrant colour and flavour and then whizzed together with a lemon zest/juice, parsley, tahini, garlic and oil.

 The recipe asked for some pistachio oil (so if you have some, add a tablespoon) but instead of a neutral oil to accompany it, I used olive oil and added some sesame seeds.